edwarddistel/flickr-deduper/README.md

 Generally tho I don't recommend you use these endpoints but instead write your own interaction with the Flickr API.

-One note on the `/reorder` endpoint tho:

-## There's a bug in the Flickr API SDK!

-Note that there is a bug (as of February 2022) in the Flickr SDK that will prevent successful reordering of photos: https://github.com/flickr/flickr-sdk/issues/143

-### How to fix the bug (for now)

-After running `npm install` you'll need to navigate to `node_modules/flickr-sdk/services/rest.js` and change:

-`.query(args)`

-to:

-`.param(args)`

-Or from Mac/Linux terminal in the root of the repo run `sed -i 's/.query(args)/.param(args)/' ./node_modules/flickr-sdk/services/rest.js`.

 ## Dockerfile

 There's a Dockerfile in this repo that builds this app and runs it in a container, and then uses [forever](https://www.npmjs.com/package/forever to run the server as a background daemon.